tharix/dog_shelter_project/README.md

 ## Releases

-This release v1.0 corresponds to the code in the published book.
+This release v1.0 corresponds to the code in the published book with additional codes.

 ## Contributions